 Our Redeemer Lutheran Church and School Media Center would greatly appreciate your help!
 Students in grades K-8 visit our school library weekly.
 It is the goal of Mrs. Hascup, our Media Specialist, to place two new books per student on our library shelves each year.
 With your help, we can accomplish and hopefully even exceed this goal.
 If you would like to contribute to this effort here are three ways you can help.

 1. Purchase a Barnes and Noble scrip gift card from Karen McCarthy in the church office and donate it to the school library.

 2. Make a check or cash donation to the school library and drop it off at the school or church office.

 3. Buy a birthday book in honor of your child, grandchild, niece, nephew, or even yourself!
 For $25 dollars we will place a “This book was donated in honor of ________” placket in the front cover of a new book.
-Then we will place the book in a place of honor in our library during the honoree’s birthday month!
+Then we will display the book in a place of honor!

 At Redeemer we know that kids who read succeed!
 Should you have any questions, or desire to make a donation even greater then those listed above, please contact me anytime.
 We thank you in advance for your generous donations!